 Preserving digital data is more complex than just saving it on a hard drive or a server, and much more complex than storing paper copies.
 Digital data can often degrade faster, as computer and software systems update.
-It is smart to submit your final data to a trusted repository that is equipped to effectively preserve your data, and funders will likely ask you for details about your plan for preserving or archiving your data.
+It is smart to submit your final data to a trusted repository that is equipped to effectively preserve your data and some funders will require that you use specific repositories.

 What data should be preserved?